awoodworth/StarRezApi/README.md

 Examples
 =======

+You must require the StarRezAPI module before you can use it, there is no hook method at the moment.
+You can do this in the models, in your environment, or wherever else you might want to throw it.
+It's a one-liner

+    require 'starrez_api'

 __Dynamic Classes__
 To dynamically define the StarRez tables your application will use you must load them somehow.
 Rather than creating a bunch of empty class files you can create a method that will create these classes on